 Other mistakes made during succession planning

 There are many steps that must be completed properly and in a timely fashion so that your succession plan is properly executed.
 This is where the assistance of a succession planner will serve you well.
 The overarching goal of a succession plan is to thoroughly prepare for all contingencies that may arise during the transition of your dealership from your control to that of your successor.
 Some of these mistakes can include:

 - Not getting your successor approved by the manufacturer

 - Delaying the transfer of the dealer principal designation to your successor (along with the ownership stake)

 - Not arranging for your successor’s continued access to financing

 - Not dealing with bank agreements that include a due-on-death clause

 - Not planning for the possibility of your unexpected death and the estate tax consequences it will bring

-A well-prepared succession plan is designed to eliminate the possibility of any mistakes that can jeopardize the outcome you wish to see for your dealership.
-Whether you’re planning for your next generation of family ownership, putting your management team in control, or planning an outright sale, DCG Acquisitions is here to help.
+A well-prepared dealership succession plan is designed to eliminate the possibility of any mistakes that can jeopardize the outcome you wish to see for your dealership.
+Whether you’re planning for your next generation of family ownership, putting your management team in control, or planning an outright sale, DCG is here to help.

-Contact DCG Acquisitions to discuss a comprehensive succession plan for your organization.
+Contact DCG to discuss a comprehensive succession plan for your organization.
 We will assist you in every possible way to protect your dealership’s value and maximize your returns when ownership is transferred.